orangci/notes/src/beating-children.md

 ## Emotional Damage
 Up until now, I've been talking about physical beatings.
 However, this isn't the only way to hurt a child.
 Emotional damage is also a great and easy method of inflicting pain.

 There are many methods of inflicting emotional damage on a child.
-My personal favourite is comparing them to another child that does better than them (especially in academic aspects).Again, I always recommend that aspiring kid-beaters experiment with the methods and techniques that work best with them.
+My personal favourite is comparing them to another child that does better than them (especially in academic aspects).
+Again, I always recommend that aspiring kid-beaters experiment with the methods and techniques that work best with them.

 Here are some other tried and tested methods that have been used across the ages: